xqh-ysy/video-demo/README.md

 # video-demo
 Here are some saliency prediction results comparing PASSNET with ground truth (GT).
 We have selected representative videos to demonstrate the effectiveness of our method.
 You can download and review them.
-Thank you for your interest in our work.
+Thank you for your interest in our work！

-Abstract—
+**Descriptions**
+"ablation-pre-3_50_O_S.mp4" represents the saliency prediction using only the MESI module in our model.
+"pre-3_50_O_S.mp4" represents the saliency prediction using both the MESI and RSSI modules.
+"gt-xx.mp4" refers to the ground truth (GT) video.
+"pre-xx.mp4" refers to the predicted saliency video.

+**Abstract**
-Since the interaction between audio and visual in panoramic video affects the user’s immersive experience, the research of incorporating audio into panoramic video saliency prediction has attracted much attention.
+Abstract—Since the interaction between audio and visual in panoramic video affects the user’s immersive experience, the research of incorporating audio into panoramic video saliency prediction has attracted much attention.
 However, there are